The crawl, walk, run approach to launching your SMS marketing strategy

 Target existing email subscribers

-Tap into the potential of your email subscribers by asking this audience to enroll in your SMS list, too.
+Tap into the potential of your email subscribers by asking this audience to enrol in your SMS list, too.
 Send occasional email campaigns to non-SMS subscribers, letting them know there are rewards or benefits in store when they join the SMS club.

-In this email campaign, for example, hair care brand It’s a 10 Haircare entices email subscribers to join their VIP SMS club by promoting a 15% discount on a future purchases—as well as access to exclusive giveaways, sales updates, and ongoing promotions.
+In this email campaign, for example, hair care brand It’s a 10 Haircare entices email subscribers to join their VIP SMS club by promoting a 15% discount on future purchases—as well as access to exclusive giveaways, sales updates, and ongoing promotions.